 Although eating disorders centre around food and eating, they are often not about food itself - they're often a sign of underlying mental health issues and emotional stress.

 Who can develop an eating disorder?

-There a number of signs that a person may be suffering from an eating disorder, especially if their behaviour changes and they start to show some of the following:
+There are a number of signs that a person may have an eating disorder, especially if their behaviour changes and they start to show some of the following: